-7.1.6.
-For the validation of a series of proposed acquisitions, the FW contractor for the VHR FWCs has agreed to provide all proposed acquisitions to the MS administration (or contractor) if they accept one proposed acquisition over the control zone.
-The MS administration (or contractor) must keep in mind that, when further proposed acquisitions are made available over the same zone, they can be used together with previously rejected acquisitions.

-- 7.1.7.
-The FW contractor will produce, on a best-effort basis, regular mosaics of proposed imagery to aid in decision making on the usability of a series of acquisitions.
+- 7.1.6 For the validation of a series of proposed acquisitions, the FW contractor for the VHR FWCs has agreed to provide all proposed acquisitions to the MS administration (or contractor) if they accept one proposed acquisition over the control zone.
+The MS administration (or contractor) must keep in mind that, when further proposed acquisitions are made available over the same zone, they can be used together with previously rejected acquisitions. - 7.1.7 The FW contractor will produce, on a best-effort basis, regular mosaics of proposed imagery to aid in decision making on the usability of a series of acquisitions.
 Such mosaics can be sent to MS administrations (or contractor) bilaterally, copying in the JRC.
-The MS administration should keep in mind that accepting a series of proposed acquisitions will allow the FW contractor to release satellite capacity for other zones. - 7.1.8.
-The FW contractor may re-upload part of a rejected proposed acquisition if, in combination with a new validated acquisition, it will serve to complete a zone.
-The re-uploaded proposed acquisition has to be above the validated CC threshold, be acquired on one date, cover a contiguous area, and have a regular and simple shape. - 7.1.9.
-In the case of a conglomeration of CC within part of a large acquisition, this part (minimum 100 km2) may be re-tasked.
-Even if the whole acquisition is validated, the MS administration (or contractor) may ask the FW contractor to perform such a re-task.
+The MS administration should keep in mind that accepting a series of proposed acquisitions will allow the FW contractor to release satellite capacity for other zones. - 7.1.8 The FW contractor may re-upload part of a rejected proposed acquisition if, in combination with a new validated acquisition, it will serve to complete a zone.
+The re-uploaded proposed acquisition has to be above the validated CC threshold, be acquired on one date, cover a contiguous area, and have a regular and simple shape. - 7.1.9 In the case of a conglomeration of CC within part of a large acquisition, this part (minimum 100 km2) may be re-tasked.
+Even if the whole acquisition is validated, the MS administration (or contractor) may ask the FW contractor to perform such a retask.
 The FW contractor will contact the JRC, which will make a decision based on technical and financial justification.
 A new zone will be defined in G4CAP for this area, keeping a link with the original zone, and a new AW and AR will be issued for this area.
-The MS administration (or contractor) will follow a procedure similar to that described in the section below on the use of 'MeteoFlag' to prove that re-tasking is required. - 7.1.10.
-An acquisition with the 'MeteoFlag' set on is validated as follows: - If the acquisition with the 'MeteoFlag' set on for dense haze/snow/flood/mixed is uploaded, this flag will add dedicated information in the upload notification to the MS administration (or contractor).
-The MS administration (or contractor) will, within 3 working days, assess if the dense haze/snow/flood/mixed situation prevents control of the parcels, by: - o firstly, assessing whether or not the haze image can be used if an atmospheric correction or local lookup table stretch is applied to the imagery; it should be kept in mind that the image viewed is a QL, which is always inferior in quality compared with the real source image; - secondly, if the above does not solve the issue, provide the JRC with information regarding the following issues for a decision on possible re-tasking to be taken: - preparing a shapefile of the control parcels structure (latitude/longitude DD WGS 84), - assessing preliminary technical coding (e.g. T47) due to haze (see the guidance for OTSC [5]), - checking if any proposed image is available. - If the above steps cannot ensure a successful control procedure, the following actions should be undertaken: - o if the whole zone is not to be re-collected, preparing a new shapefile to be re-collected for the AOI (minimum 100 km2),
+The MS administration (or contractor) will follow a procedure similar to that described in the section below on the use of 'MeteoFlag' to prove that re-tasking is required. - 7.1.10 An acquisition with the 'MeteoFlag' set on is validated as follows: - If the acquisition with the 'MeteoFlag' set on for dense haze/snow/flood/mixed is uploaded, this flag will add dedicated information in the upload notification to the MS administration (or contractor).
+The MS administration (or contractor) will, within 3 working days, assess if the dense haze/snow/flood/mixed situation prevents control of the parcels, by: - o firstly, assessing whether or not the haze image can be used if an atmospheric correction or local lookup table stretch is applied to the imagery; it should be kept in mind that the image viewed is a QL, which is always inferior in quality compared with the real source image; - o secondly, if the above does not solve the issue, provide the JRC with information regarding the following issues for a decision on possible re-tasking to be taken: - preparing a shapefile of the control parcels structure (latitude/longitude DD WGS 84). - assessing preliminary technical coding (e.g. T4) due to haze (see the guidance for OTSC [5]),

-7 T4 is the technical code in parcel level observation diagnosis meaning "parcel covered by clouds, haze, snow, or flooding".
+&lt;sup>7 T4 is the technical code in parcel level observation diagnosis meaning "parcel covered by clouds, haze, snow, or flooding".